elastic/connectors/docs/DEVELOPING.md

 ##### `host`

-The server host address where the Oracle is hosted.
+The server host address where the Oracle server is hosted.
 Default value is `127.0.0.1`.
 Examples:

   - `192.158.1.38`
   - `demo.instance.demo-region.demo.service.com`

 ##### `port`

-The server port where Oracle service is available.
-Default value is `9090`. i.e. For secured connection, user needs to pass SSL port.
+The server port where the Oracle server runs on.
+Default value is `9090`. i.e. For a secured connection, a user needs to configure a SSL port.

   - `5432`
   - `9090`

 ##### `user`

 The username of the account for Oracle.
 Default value is `admin`.
-Examples:

 ##### `password`

-The password of the account to be used for the Oracle.
+The password of the account to be used for the Oracle server.
 Default value is `Password_123`.

 ##### `database`